 The added energy cost to support LC is minimal since the energy that is used for illumination may also be used to provide wireless communications.
 LEDs are being used for illumination and communications, removing constraints on the transmit power for the downlink.

 Using LC for uplink can be more power consuming.
-However, as discussed above in “how does uplink of LC-systems work”, when power consumption is an issue, the uplink could use infrared radiation or RF for uplink with similar level of power consumption as current 802.11 devices.
+However, as discussed in [3] (“how does uplink of LC-systems work”), when power consumption is an issue, the uplink could use infrared radiation or RF for uplink with similar level of power consumption as current 802.11 devices.

 e) Other areas, as appropriate.